 Tuesday, October 6, 2009

 Every Father's Day I have the most difficult time selecting a card for Dad.
 My dad isn't and wasn't into fishing.
 He's not a golfer.
-He pretends to care about football or baseball games simply to keep up with current events.
-He's never been a TV remote control monopolizer, which rules out those cards with a funny-faced balding man gripping a beer and remote Al Bundy style.
-The cards with a cartoon dad wearing a funny hat and apron, manning the grill just wasn't him either.
-Nope, my dad was a German car fixer-upper.
+He pretends to care about baseball simply to keep up with current events.
+He's never been a remote control monopolizer, which rules out those cards with a funny-faced balding man gripping a beer and remote.
+The cards with a smiling dad wearing a funny hat and apron, manning the grill also wasn't my dad.
+Nope, my dad was all about fixing up cars.

-Dad was all about his cars.
 He ran the auto shop and driver ed classes at his school before becoming a department chairman years later.
-Most weekends, Dad would be laying under a random foreign car while Mom cleaned the house and prepared dinner.
-My job as dinner informant required me to head out to the garage to let him know it was time to wash his hands and come in.
+Most weekends, Dad could be found laying under a random foreign car while Mom cleaned the house and prepared dinner.
+My job as dinner informant, required me to venture out to the garage and let him know it was time to wash his hands and come in.

-"Macaroni's ready, Daddy.
+"Macaroni and meatballs are ready, Daddy.
 Did you know that I'm really sick of macaroni?"
 I'd say to two coverall-clad legs stuck out from under the latest old Porsche or VW he was restoring.
-Dad's hands would get so greasy from working on cars that he always used this special wax stuff to clean his hands before coming into the house.
-Mom would point out the fact he always managed to use the "good" towels in the process.
+Dad's hands would get super greasy from working on cars.
+He always used this special waxy cleanser to scrub his hands before coming into the house.
+Mom would point out how Dad always managed to use the "good" towels in the process.

-It was great going for rides around town with my family in the summer because many of the cars were convertibles.
-Dad proudly showed off the results of his latest fixer-upper while taking us to a free summer concert or to get ice cream.
-There are so many photos of me standing in front of his latest car of the month.
+I absolutely adored going for rides around town with my family in the summer.
+Many of Dad's cars were convertibles.
+He'd proudly show off the results of his latest fixer-upper at a local free summer concert or to go get ice cream.
+There are so many old photos of me posing in front of his latest car of the month.
 Typically after a few weeks, we'd have to say goodbye to the vehicles.
-That was the hardest part for me.
+That was the challenging part for me.

-One little red VW Bug was my favorite.
-I remember my dad showing it to a woman and telling her how great it ran, etc. I decided to step in and stop the sale from going down.
-I think I told her, "Lady, you don't want this car.
-It's just not good for you."
-They both laughed and my dad shooed me away and told her I was really attached to that car and not to pay me any mind.
-The car was soon sold.
+One little red convertible VW Bug was my favorite.
+I remember my dad showing it to a prospective buyer.
+He told her how it purred like a kitten and described all of the updates he had made.
+For the first time ever, I decided not this time.
+Not this car.
+I stepped in and said something like, "Listen lady, you don't want this car.
+It's just not good for you.
+It stinks.
+Really."
+They both laughed and my dad shooed me away, explaining to her how I had become very attached to that particular vehicle.
+The convertible bug was soon sold.